syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/What-are-the-various-ExpressionColumn-options.md

 ---
 layout: post
 title: What are the various ExpressionColumn options | Syncfusion
-description: Learn here all about the various ExpressionColumn options of Syncfusion Windows Forms GridControl control and more.
+description: Learn here all about the various ExpressionColumn options of Syncfusion Windows Forms GridGroupingControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

+# Various ExpressionColumn options in Windows Forms GridGroupingControl

+This page explains what are the various ExpressionColumn options in Windows Forms GridGroupingControl and more details.

-# What are the various ExpressionColumn options in WinForms GridControl
+## What are the various ExpressionColumn options in Windows Forms GridGroupingControl

 The following code illustrates various expression column options.